seleniumbase/SeleniumBase/README.md

         self.wait_for_text("Automation", "div#ctitle")
 ```

-Now try running the script (from the "examples" folder) using various web browsers:
+Here's how to run the example script using various web browsers:

 ```bash
 cd examples/